ayumu-tanaka/ayumu-tanaka.github.io/research.md

 **Working Papers**

 1. "Multinational Firms' Responses to a Host Country Financial Crisis: The Case of Korea" (with Michael Ryan). [_SocArXiv_](https://doi.org/10.31235/osf.io/cdajf), September 2024. _Accepted._
+2. "No-Exit Brexit: Multinational Firms’ Exit and Divestment in the UK" (with Michael Ryan). [_SocArXiv_](https://doi.org/10.31235/osf.io/yx7as), December 2024. _Submitted._
-2. "Estimating the Effects of GATT/WTO Membership on Trade Using Staggered Difference-in-Differences Design.” _SocArXiv_, November 2023. _Under Revision._
+3. "Estimating the Effects of GATT/WTO Membership on Trade Using Staggered Difference-in-Differences Design.” _SocArXiv_, November 2023. _Under Revision._

 **Work in Progress**
-1. "No-Exit Brexit: Japanese Affiliate Exit and Divestment in Post-Brexit UK" (with Michael Ryan).
+1. Research on Japanese Firms' FDI. (with Michael Ryan)

 **Projects**